Weights to Code: Extracting Interpretable Algorithms from the Discrete Transformer: Introduction

 Once the model converges to a discrete state, we employ a modular strategy to recover the underlying algorithm.
 Recognizing the distinct roles of the components, we adopt \textit{hypothesis testing} for the Numerical Attention modules to identify interpretable routing patterns, and apply \textit{symbolic regression} to the Numerical MLP modules to infer the specific arithmetic expressions.
 Finally, these extracted primitives are aggregated through the linear output head, yielding a concise, human-readable, and executable program that verifiably solves the target task.

 We validate our approach across a diverse suite of algorithmic tasks, achieving comparable algorithm extraction performance to the RNN-based prior method (MIPS).
-Curcially, unlike MIPS, which is constrained by discrete latent-variable approximations, our Discrete Transformer natively processes continuous latent variables, substantially broadening the scope of mechanistic-interpretability-based program synthesis.
-Beyond performance, we provide a rigorous analysis of the framework's theoretical and empirical properties.
+Crucially, unlike MIPS, which is constrained by the finite-state approximations imposed by post-hoc integer autoencoders, our Discrete Transformer natively processes continuous latent variables, thereby substantially broadening the scope of mechanistic-interpretability-based program synthesis.
+Beyond performance, we provide empirical analyses of the framework's architectural sensitivity, training dynamics, and controllability.
 In addition to revealing that functional convergence precedes full structural discretization~\cite{louizos2017learning, savarese2021winninglotterycontinuoussparsification}, we demonstrate that tailoring architectural constraints imposes strong inductive biases, establishing the Discrete Transformer as a controllable framework for interpretable algorithm discovery.

-Overall, our main contributions are as follows: \begin{itemize} \item We propose the Discrete Transformer, a RASP-aligned architecture that enforces functional disentanglement to bridge continuous optimization and discrete logic. \item We develop a modular extraction pipeline combining hypothesis testing and symbolic regression, extending mechanistic-interpretability-based synthesis to continuous variables. \item We provide rigorous analysis validating the effectiveness of imposed inductive biases for controllable algorithm discovery. \end{itemize}
+Overall, our main contributions are as follows: \begin{itemize} \item We propose the Discrete Transformer, a RASP-aligned architecture that enforces functional disentanglement to bridge continuous optimization and discrete logic. \item We develop a modular extraction pipeline combining hypothesis testing and symbolic regression, extending mechanistic-interpretability-based synthesis to continuous variables. \item We provide empirical analyses of capacity sensitivity, training dynamics, and architectural interventions, showing how inductive biases can steer the extraction toward alternative but equivalent executable programs. \end{itemize}

+\paragraph{Conflict of Interest Disclosure.} Y.Z.\ proposed and developed the Discrete Transformer during an internship at Kuaishou Technology, and W.B.\ is employed by Kuaishou Technology.
+The Discrete Transformer is a research model proposed and evaluated in this paper.
+The authors declare no other financial or substantive conflicts of interest related to this work.